Civilization isWill Durant

 The drum was made in honor of Ted —

 He does so admire purple and red.

-The rest was made because the idea was that way;
+The rest was made’ cause the idea was that way;

-I think it’s the very image of a Christmas Day.
+I think it’s the image of a Christmas Day.

-But to leave it out would ruin the design dear.
+To leave it out would ruin the design so dear.

 Of course, if you don’t give me an “A,”

-It only means you didn’t see it that way.
+It means you didn’t see it that way.